 The local authority and volunteer fire station opted for ground spike anchoring instead of an expensive foundation.
 If the ground is suitable, as the surface course, base course and frost protection layer have already been built, for a parking area, for example, anchor plates can be directly attached to the existing ground.
 For the volunteer fire station, the plot was relaid due to its previous use as a treatment plant.
 The actual anchoring with ground spikes took around one to two hours, whereas a foundation would have taken around four weeks to dry.
 “Even the assembly of the building was rather quick”, recalls the fire station manager.
 “Within a matter of days everything was finished with the connections we had made.
 I have nothing but praise.”

 For the temporary building, the local authority and fire station opted for the Therm+ model with a frame made of stable and durable aluminium profiles and textile roofing in highly tear-resistant industrial PVC tarpaulin.
 They were also particularly impressed by the wall cladding.
 The fire station and local authority opted for ISO panels with excellent heat transfer values (0.31 W/m²K).
 “It wasn’t just weather and theft protection that were important to us“, explains the fire station manager.
 “Our vehicle is already filled with water, which could freeze in winter and that just isn’t an option.”
-In addition to this, the building was protected with a wall base sealing to prevent rain and condensate from penetrating the building.

 The volunteer fire station gained quite a lot of extra space, as they went for roller shutter doors.
 The rolling door curtains roll up tightly without protruding into the building.
 In this way, virtually all of the gable side can be opened and securely closed again following use.
 The aluminium building at the volunteer fire station offers space for two vehicles.
 “At Marienfeld, we have basic equipment with fire engines and firefighter transporters”, adds Büscher.
 Firefighters are able to get changed in a container specially set up adjacent to the building.